21. September 2017

-On Thursday 21 September 2017, between 14.30 and 16.30, the members of FutureLab Europe will engage in a discussion with Joachim Ott, Head of Unit, Citizens’ Dialogues, DG Migration and Home Affairs, European Commission, Andrew Bradley, Director, International IDEA – EU office and Pieyre-Alexandre Anglade, Member of the French Parliament, La République En Marche on occasion of the public conference Europe@debate: Promoting European identity through active citizenship: How and what for?.
-The event will take place in the Auditorium of the European Policy Centre (EPC), 14-16 Rue du Trône, 1000 Brussels.
+On Thursday 21 September 2017, in the Auditorium of the European Policy Centre (EPC), 14-16 Rue du Trône, 1000 Brussels, the members of FutureLab Europe engaged in a discussion with Alessandro Giordani, Deputy Head of Unit, Citizens’ Dialogues, DG Communication, European Commission, Andrew Bradley, Director, International IDEA – EU office and Pieyre-Alexandre Anglade, Member of the French Parliament, La République En Marche on occasion of the public conference Europe@debate: Promoting European identity through active citizenship: How and what for?.

 Letters to Europe – Female Refugees Telling Their Stories empowers refugee women to tell their stories.
 As such, the project touches upon the topics of equal opportunities, European identity, and combatting stereotypes.
 The tri-national team will support female refugees in Spain, Germany and the Netherlands to share their stories in a book with texts in the original language and an English translation.
 Book presentations will be held in Berlin and Brussels and will feature a short theatre piece inspired by the book. …read more.